 You know that saying: if it sounds too good to be true it probably is?
 In this case, it’s not too good to be true!
 Glazed architectural terra cotta really is great.
-For some projects though, it can just be kind of expensive.
+For some projects though, it can just be kind of expensive and hard to find.

 What you have to remember is that mortar is a sacrificial material (see All About Masonry: Part I), things like sealant don’t last forever either, and materials like this are only as good as what’s holding them up, which is why we see things like stainless steel clips and anchors on repair work.